Two node Red Hat and

 the management server

-yum groupinstall “High Availability Management”
+groupinstall “High Availability Management”

 chkconfig luci on